Tohoku Storm Chaser5 out of 5 based on 34 reviews

 • Storm-chase the best powder & conditions each day

-• Stay in 3-star hotels in real Japanese cities not frequented by western tourists
+• Stay in 3-star & 4 star hotels including a city not frequented by western tourists

 • Soak your powder-tired muscles in outdoor natural hot springs (onsen)